-In the U.S. diagnostic imaging market, our main competitors include Siemens, Philips, Canon, and Hologic.
+In the U.S. diagnostic imaging market where we sell GE products, our main competitors include Siemens, Philips, Canon, and Hologic.
 Key competitive factors in the market include price, quality, finance availability, delivery speed, service and support, innovation, distribution network, breadth of product and service offerings and brand name recognition.
 GEHC is a leading competitor in this market.